vkasojhaa/vkasojhaa/README.md

 My name is Vikas, I am an Artificial Intelligence Engineer currently working in India.
 I am passionate about solving interesting Computer Vision and Machine Learning problems.
 In my spare time you will probably find me playing chess or watching some TV series.

+I'd be happy to collaborate on any relevant idea, reseaech or projects.

 <i>You can find me at:</i>
 <p>
 <a href="https://www.linkedin.com/in/vikasojha7/"><img src="https://img.icons8.com/color/48/000000/linkedin.png" height=36, width=36 alt="LinkedIn"></a>